ResetSec/UrmiaCTF/Misc/Farewell/README.md

 ![The Video](video/farewell.gif)

-### Notice the wierd pattern in the bottom corner?
+### Notice the weird pattern in the bottom corner?

-So, I did what an sane person would do, and I opened it in MPV and moved through the video frame-by-frame and collected all the patterns in the form of a 4-by-4 grid.
+So, I did what any sane person would do, and I opened it in MPV, moved through the video frame-by-frame, and collected all the patterns in the form of a 4-by-4 grid.

-I wanted to be able to collect the pattern in a controlled and easy to compare way.
+I wanted to collect the pattern in a controlled and easy-to-compare way.
 So I wrote a [p5.js](https://p5js.org/) script very, very quickly in the [online editor](https://editor.p5js.org/).

-<sup>Wanna learn more about p5.js.. check out this amazing youtube channel [The Coding Train!](https://www.youtube.com/@TheCodingTrain/playlists)<sup>
+<sup>Wanna learn more about p5.js.. check out this fantastic YouTube channel [The Coding Train!](https://www.youtube.com/@TheCodingTrain/playlists)<sup>

 Anyway, here's the script and patterns.